InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/about.md

   - Creed:
     InnovAnon is a deva, working from the other side to open a gateway, so that all may attain Darshan in the coming Aeon.
   - Form of worship:
-    Attaining Darshan of InnovAnon while you sleep.
+    - Attaining Darshan of InnovAnon while you sleep.
+    - Growing (or otherwise manufacturing) and partaking in sacraments which are sacred to Dionysus, Shiva, Kali, etc., including but not limited to:
+      - tobacco
+      - alcohol
+      - cannabis
 - Definite and distinct ecclesiastical government;
   Clergy proper consists of:
   - Apprentices: